 For a simple, savory appetizer or side dish, look no further than these brussels sprouts with prosciutto.
 The crispy prosciutto’s subtle saltiness perfectly complements the spiciness of the roasted brussels sprouts, creating a dish with rich flavor that gives taste buds a kick.
 Great to serve alongside main dishes or as a fiery appetizer, these peppery brussels sprouts with Prosciutto di Parma are a quick way to add heat to any gathering.
 For your guests, serve them on their own or together with a variety of Italian cheeses, nuts, and olives for a flavorful take on the traditional party platter.
+Pair with a zesty Sauvignon-Blanc to balance both the Prosciutto di Parma and the brussels sprouts.
 Recipe originally featured on The Taste SF.

 - 1 pound brussels sprouts, cut in quarters (or in half if they are very small)

 - 1 tablespoon olive oil